EARLY WOOD RIVER SETTLERS

 There stood on the ridge, at that time, a lone cottonwood tree.
 Several Indians climbed this tree to look back.
 They saw their pursuers from that tree.
 They separated and went in different directions, all making for the timber.
 When the whites came to the tree they, too, divided and pursued the Indians separately.

-James and Abraham Pruitt, taking the trail of an Indian, soon came in sight of him, and the former, having the fastest horse, soon came in range of him.
+James and Abraham Pruitt, taking the trail of an Indian, soon came in sight of him, and the former, having the fastest horse, soon came within range of him.
 He rode up to within thirty yards and shot him in the thigh.
-The Indian fell, but managed to get to a fallen treetop.
+The Indian fell but managed to get to a fallen treetop.
 Abraham soon came up and they concluded to ride in on the Indian and finish him, which Abraham did by shooting and killing him where he lay.
 In the Indian's shot-pouch was found the scalp of Mrs. Reagan.
 The Indian tried to raise his gun to shoot but was too weak to fire.
 The Indian had also lost his flint or he might have killed one of his pursuers.
 His rifle is supposed to be in the Pruitt family yet.
 The place where the Indians were overtaken was near where Virden now stands.
 The remaining Indians hid in the timber and the drift of the creek.
 It was learned, afterward, at the treaty of Galena, that only one Indian escaped and that was the chief who led the party.

 Where was Reason Reagan?
 Some new light has been shed on Reason's whereabouts on the day of the massacre.
-Samuel Thomas, Rachel's brother, states that Reason was accompanied by his younger sister, Cathy, when he went to church Sunday morning.
+Samuel Thomas, Rachel's brother, states that Reason was accompanied by his younger sister, Cathy when he went to church on Sunday morning.
 Cathy was a young single woman who had recently come to the area; and, if she were to visit with anyone after church, she would have to be accompanied.
-It was summer time on a Sunday with no evident reason for concern.
+It was summertime on a Sunday with no evident reason for concern.
 Cathy would eventually marry David Carter who lived in the area.
 She may have known him by this time or perhaps she was visiting with others.
 This provides a likely scenario for Reason's Sunday away from the family.
 In that era, it was not unusual to be unaware of happenings just a few miles away.
 None of our research as of yet has revealed when Reason returned home and learned of his family's fate.

 THE SURVIVING FAMILIES, MOVING ON

 "Of those who took refuge in the fort that night there is probably but one now living, Mrs. Nancy Hedden, a daughter of Captain Abel Moore.
-She resides at San Diego, California and was then about a year and a half old." stated V. P. Richmond in 1882.
+She resides at San Diego, California and was then about a year and a half old," stated V. P. Richmond in 1882.

-George Moore married Peggy McFarlin December 27, 1814, in Madison County, Illinois.
+George Moore married Peggy McFarlin on December 27, 1814, in Madison County, Illinois.
 George Moore had two children: Margaret and Walter Moore while living in Madison County, Illinois.